 Five accepting federal government incentives chose to include a worker’s own disability as a compelling family reason.
 While not a traditional temporary disability plan, the government benefit may work the same way when workers lose their jobs.

 Those supporting this definition include Arkansas, Illinois, Maine, Minnesota, Texas, and Washington.
-This definition represents a hidden state-based maternity leave regulation.

 On the Job Accidents